rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 docs_rs_build --workspace /tmp/docsrs-workspace
 ```

-HTML and JSON are copied into a unique `artifacts/build-*` directory under
+HTML and JSON are moved into unique locations under the release build directory's
-the workspace before the temporary build results are dropped.
-The exact paths
-are printed in the build summary.
-These exports survive command exit and later
+`tmp` directory.
+The exact paths are printed in the build summary.
+Dropping build
-builds; remove old artifact directories when no longer needed.
+results or exiting the command does not delete them.
+Rustwide's build-directory
+cleanup removes them, so copy anything you need to retain before starting another
+build with the same workspace.
 The workspace is locked
 for the lifetime of the build environment; concurrent invocations must use
 different workspace directories.